DaveyJH/ci-portfolio-one-v3/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

+### Bugs
+1. The h2 element, "wildlife photography" is visible over the "main-hero" div.
+This appears to only present a problem with small phones screens such as the iphone 4.
+I have added a background colour with some opacity as a simple work-around for now.
+I do not feel the bug will effect a large audience and is of a minor nature

+*style.css line - 219*

+    opacity: 0.75;
+    background-color: #E4DAE7;
+    border-radius: 0.8rem;

+*I believe I could move the h2 element into the main section, rather than the header.
+This would allow it to flow with the content, but will require some repositioning of items*
 ## Deployment

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).